Labelbox/labelpandas/README.md

 [Pandas](https://pandas.pydata.org/) stands as the premier open-source Python library for handling CSV and tabluar data and as one of the most widely used Python libraries in the world.

-This GitHub repo stands as an open-source Python library, moderated by the Labelbox Solutions team, in facilitating Labelbox users in uploading data to Labelbox and retreiving data from Labelbox in tabular / CSV format.
+This GitHub repo stands as an open-source Python library, moderated by the Labelbox Solutions team, in facilitating Labelbox users in uploading data to Labelbox and retreiving data from Labelbox in tabular / CSV format using Pandas.

 We strongly encourage collaboration - please free to fork this repo and tweak the code base to work for you own data, and make pull requests if you have suggestions on how to enhance the overall experience, add new features, or improve general performance.